 The ZADT established the CREATE fund, accessed through financial institutions.
 The fund provides working capital to input suppliers and off-takers whose activities ultimately benefit smallholder farmers.

-Two key insights emerged from the analysis.
-Firstly, it led to the selection of the mung bean and sesame value chains for product development and testing.
-Secondly, it identified the financing needs of smallholders in those value chains.
-Building on the second insight, in Phase 2 we focused on designing a financial product that would best meet sesame and mung bean farmers’ identified financing needs.
+Genesis adopted a two-phase approach.
+In Phase 1, we conducted a value-chain analysis of the smallholder agricultural sector.
+Two insights emerged.
+The first led to the selection of the mung-bean and sesame value chains for product development and testing.
+Second, it identified the financing needs of smallholders in those value chains.
+Building on the second insight, in Phase 2 we focused on designing a financial product that would best meet the financing of sesame and mung-bean farmers.

 Genesis proposed the development of a production credit facility to directly finance smallholder production.
 An estimated 12,000 farmers are expected to access this new credit service.